While it’s well and good to call out those who denigrate trans people in the media, it’s time to take it a step further.

 After the Antioch Journal’s editor, Robert S. Fogarty green lit an anti-trans journal article titled, The Sacred Androgen: The Transgender Debate by the gay author of The Rise and Fall of Gay Culture, Daniel Harris, the journal has answered growing criticism by claiming that to do otherwise would violate the ethic of free expression.
-The article targets trans people with outright lies in order to support the author’s personal rage at the the notion that it can be rude to move through the world presumptively gendering people into essential binaries.
+The article targets trans people with outright lies in order to support the author’s personal rage at the notion that it can be rude to move through the world presumptively gendering people into essential binaries.
 Harris seems to equally despise the discursive equality words like “cisgender” bring to gendered language:

 TGs have ambushed the debate and entangled us in a snare of such trivialities as the proper pronouns with which to address them, protocol as Byzantine and patronizing as the etiquette for addressing royalty.
 They insult us with the pejorative term “cisgender,” which they use to describe those of us who accept, however unenthusiastically, our birth gender, as opposed to the enlightened few who question their sex.
 Moreover, they shame us into silence by ridiculing the blunders we make while trying to come to grips with their unique dilemmas, decrying our curiosity about their bodies as prurience and our unwillingness, or even inability, to enter into their own (often unsuccessful) illusion as narrow‑mindedness.